TheUncoated

 Material-based evidence

-Used when the product's food-contact or skin-contact surface is a simpler material class such as stainless steel, cast iron, carbon steel, glass, borosilicate glass, silicone, cotton, or similar lower-risk material signals.
+Used when the relevant food-contact or skin-contact surface is a simpler material class such as stainless steel, cast iron, carbon steel, glass, borosilicate glass, cotton, wool, linen, hemp, or similar lower-risk material signals.
+Synthetic shedding-prone materials are not treated as strong material evidence.

 Brand claim